pandeyaakash/Aakash-s-Portfolio/README.md

 with ICARG(Indian Council of Agricultural Research Grapvenes) to understand the pseudococcidae (mealybug) better.

-#### Futures Connect
+#### FTP Hub

 *[06/05/2018] – [15/06/2019]*

-Project descriptionIt is a file transfer and data manipulation system, by which we can copy files, email a report, execute store procedures, and manipulate data with different business logic.
+It is a file transfer and data manipulation system, by which we can copy files, email a report, execute store procedures, and manipulate data with different business logic.